 Ambrose began his career in Saudi Arabia, before entering the business intelligence industry in 1987.
 He set up his first company with Amy Lashinsky in 1995, which led to Alaco’s formation in 2002.
 He has a degree from the University of East Anglia.

-Oliver Gorton joined Alaco in 2006.
+Oliver Gorton joined Alaco in 2006 and co-heads our Transactions Advisory Practice.
 He works with clients across a broad range of due diligence and litigation support investigations in both developed and emerging markets.
 He has extensive experience of pre-transaction due diligence, managing longstanding relationships with leading investment banks, supporting their capital markets, M&A and private banking teams.
 He has led many multi-jurisdictional dispute-related assignments for in-house counsel, involving asset tracing and fraud investigations.
-His broad international footprint includes regular work in Russia and the CIS, Africa, South-East Asia, the Middle East, Latin America and Europe.
+His broad international footprint includes regular work in Russia and the CIS, Africa, Asia, the Middle East, Latin America, Europe and the Far East.
 He speaks Spanish and French.

-Nikos Asimakopoulos Nikos joined Alaco in 2008.
-He manages due diligence and dispute-related assignments for a range of clients.
-His work lies primarily in Russia, Central Asia and Turkey, where he travels regularly.
-He has developed specific expertise in the extractive industries of these and other markets, including sub-Saharan Africa.
-Additionally he has worked closely with hedge funds monitoring the economics and politics of several developing countries.
+Nikos Asimakopoulos joined Alaco in 2008.
+He focuses on dispute-related assignments on behalf of law firms and their clients, working internationally.
+He has developed specific expertise in the extractive industries, particularly in Russia, Central Asia and sub-Saharan Africa.
 Nikos holds a BSc and an MSc in Economics from the universities of York and Bath, respectively.
 He speaks Greek and Russian.

 Heiner started his career in financial derivatives.
 He co-founded and headed a pan-European options market-making firm, before going on to senior Wealth Management positions at UBS (desk head, UHNW); Lombard Odier (Managing Director); Falcon Private Bank (market head and branch manager).
 He has advised clients such as Eurovegas, UBS-O'Connor, Derivatives Trading Corp (DeTraCo).